J888/info-site-v2/README.md

   - ability to delete array items
   - Change favicon to a wrench icon if you're on /admin or /configuration* page(s)
 - Ability to create new users - should only be allowed for admin
-- Change /admin page to /publish or something

 ## Local Development: Set ENV VARS